UBC-MDS/DSCI-522_Bank-Marketing/README.md

 1. **Importing and cleaning data**- For variables, we will only consider 15 customer attributes.
 We excluded `duration` because when predicting whether or not a customer will sign up if they are contacted, it is impossible to know the duration of the call beforehand .
 In addition, we will also exclude the social and economic attributes: `emp.var.rate, cons.price.idx, cons.conf.idx, euribor3m, and nr.employed` because they are macro-economic factors that are not directly related to the customers that we want to study.

-2. **Data Visualization** - For categorical variables, seaborn catplot will be used to plot the variable of interest against the target variable, which is `sign-up `.
+2. **Exploratory Data Analysis** - For categorical variables, seaborn catplot will be used to plot the variable of interest against the target variable, which is `sign-up `.
 For continuous variables, seaborn boxplot will be used instead.
+We will include some of the most interesting graphs in the final report.

 3. **Hyperparameter for Decision Tree** - we will use k-fold cross-validation to pick the maximum depth of the tree.